15 Best Skyrim Songs From The OST

 It goes without saying that Skyrim missions are usually a bit more… intense than going to an exhibit to take a picture of Mew in the galaxy.
 But that’s why it’s so interesting when game music is used in different settings.

-Read Also: 12 Best Skyrim XP & Level Up Mods
+Read Also: 17 Best Skyrim Lord of the Rings Mods

 This slow song really gets you in the mood for something to jump out from behind the corner without being too loud.